-Titan’s VIP door-to-door travel service collects you from home, for your journey to the Ettington Chase Hotel (4T), just a short journey from Stratford-upon-Avon.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to The Stratford (4T), just a short journey from Stratford-upon-Avon.
 We aim for you to arrive at the hotel between 4pm and 5pm.
 The rest of the day is at leisure to enjoy the hotel’s amenities.

 Join a morning excursion to the elegant Sudeley Castle and Gardens.
 The Castle has played an important role in the turbulent and changing times of England’s past, with royal connections that stretch back over 1,000 years.
 The castle is surrounded by award-winning gardens and a breathtaking 1,200-acre estate, including a beautiful 15th century church where Katherine Parr, the last of Henry VIII’s six wives, lies entombed, making it the only private castle in England to have a queen buried within its grounds.
 Following your visit, we stop in Stratford-upon-Avon for the afternoon, from where you are free to return to the hotel at leisure.